thiagoferrax/package-challenge/README.md

 - It should be readable, maintainable, and extensible where appropriate
 - The implementation should be in Java

+## Overall solution and patterns

+The package-challenge was developed using Test Driven Development, and its source code was enhanced with the help of Sonar reports.
+Current coverage at this time is over 85%.
+In addition, some design patterns like Factory, Decorator, and Builder were applyed to increase code quality.

+About the solution:
+- A file parser was created (PackageFileParser.java) to handle the test file, validating its data according to the specified constraints.
+- Builders of Package and Item were created using FluentBuilder pattern to keep the code core and unit tests more readable and easy to maintain.
+- Because the package problem could be solved using different approaches, the Factory pattern was implemented by planning future additions of new solutions.
+Therefore, an interface (PackageSolver.java) was defined and implemented (DynamicProgrammingPackageSolver.java) and the factory (PackageSolverFactory.java) is prepared to receive more solutions.
+- The Decorator pattern was used to wrap StringBuilder by adding a new append method that could get the list of items, extracting their indexes and appending them as comma-separated values.

+The concern has always been to create very understandable and functional code.

 ## Strategy and algorithm

 The strategy was to create a recursive structure to solve the problem using Dynamic Programming approach.
 The implemented algorithm used an array of two dimensions to keep the results of the (sub) instances of the problem.